XPromus/hszg-data-creator/Frontend/README.md

 **Why use this over SvelteKit?**

-- It brings its own routing solution which might not be preferable for some users.
+- It brings its own routing solution which might not be preferable for some editorUsers.
 - It is first and foremost a framework that just happens to use Vite under the hood, not a Vite app.
   `vite dev` and `vite build` wouldn't work in a SvelteKit environment, for example.